Skip to main content

 Include Budget Context

 Surprises kill deals.
 When you present a concept, include enough budget context that the client understands what the experience costs.
-You don't need a 200-line spreadsheet — a category-level breakdown (venue, catering, entertainment, decor, staffing) builds trust and prevents sticker shock later.
+A category-level breakdown (venue, catering, entertainment, decor, staffing) builds trust and prevents sticker shock later.

 Make Feedback Easy